conan-io/docs/reference/commands/creator/create.rst

       -j JSON, --json JSON  json file path where the install information will be written to
       -k, -ks, --keep-source
-                            Do not remove the source folder in local cache.
+                            Do not remove the source folder in local cache, even if the recipe changed.
 Use this for testing purposes only
       -kb, --keep-build     Do not remove the build folder in local cache.
-Use this for testing purposes only
-      -ne, --not-export     Do not export the conanfile.py -tbf TEST_BUILD_FOLDER, --test-build-folder TEST_BUILD_FOLDER
+Implies --keep-source.
+Use this for testing purposes only -ne, --not-export     Do not export the conanfile.py -tbf TEST_BUILD_FOLDER, --test-build-folder TEST_BUILD_FOLDER
                             Working directory for the build of the test project.